Reimbursement Policy Amazon Uses in 2025: The Definitive Guide for FBA Sellers

 - Inbound shipment issues – shortages or damage during Amazon receiving

-- Go to Seller Central > Inventory Adjustments.
+- Go to Seller Central > Inventory Adjustments and your FBA inventory reports.

-- Open a case with FBA Customer Support.
+- Open a case with FBA Customer Support from the relevant report or shipment.

-- Attach invoices, PO copies, or cost documentation.
+- Attach invoices, PO copies, or cost documentation supporting your manufacturing cost.

-- Track claim progress in the case log.
+- Track claim progress in the case log and follow up if Amazon’s response is incomplete.

 Disputing an Unfair Amazon Reimbursement

-- Submit corrected manufacturing cost data via the reimbursement tool.
+- Submit corrected manufacturing cost data via the cost-management tools or your support case.

-- Upload multiple forms of evidence (invoices, supplier agreements, receipts).
+- Upload multiple forms of evidence (invoices, supplier agreements, receipts, BOMs).

-- Maintain cost-of-goods spreadsheets and supplier invoices for every SKU.
+- Maintain detailed cost-of-goods spreadsheets and supplier invoices for every ASIN.

-- Audit your inventory adjustments monthly for discrepancies.
+- Audit your inventory adjustments and FBA reports at least monthly—weekly for high-volume accounts.

-- Use third-party FBA audit tools to catch missed reimbursements.
+- Use vetted third-party FBA audit tools to catch missed reimbursements and reporting anomalies.

-- Set calendar reminders for claim deadlines (usually 18 months).
+- Set calendar reminders for claim deadlines based on Amazon’s current policy for each claim type.

-If Amazon underpays your claim or rejects your documentation, AMZ Sellers Attorney® can help you fight back.
-Our attorneys specialize in Amazon reimbursement disputes and arbitration.
+If Amazon underpays your claim, refuses to acknowledge your documented manufacturing cost, or closes cases without a proper review, AMZ Sellers Attorney® can help you push back.
+Our attorneys specialize in Amazon reimbursement disputes, policy analysis, and arbitration under the Business Solutions Agreement.

 Request a Free Consultation